 Last year, Arnold attended a breakfast for Washington County farmers in which Conservation District staff introduced a new Agricultural Water Quality Certification Program, developed by the Minnesota Department of Agriculture.
 Initially, Arnold says she wasn’t very interested.
 However, she soon realized that the program could help her to finally make the transition from cover crop fields to rotational grazing.
 “Now I’ve got access to trained agronomists from the Department of Ag who can give me advice on how to interpret soil tests, how and when to apply organic fertilizers, and how to increase the organic content in my soil.”
 The certification also puts her in a better position to qualify for funding through the U.S. Natural Resources Conservation Service (NRCS).

 The Minnesota Agricultural Water Quality Certification is a voluntary program designed to encourage sustainable farming practices that are less likely to pollute lakes and rivers.
 Farmers who implement and maintain approved farm management practices become certified and obtain regulatory certainty for a period of ten years.
-In Washington County, approximately 20 farmers have participated in the program so far, and 40-50 parcels of land have been certified.
+In Washington County, more than 30 farmers have participated in the program so far.

 According to Arnold, many of the farming practices recommended by the program seem like commonsense.
 “Most organic farmers are used to thinking this way anyway.
 You don’t look for a simple fix – you think of everything as a system.”
 At the same time, she appreciates the new information she’s gained from testing the soil and inputs to her fields.
 “It’s not an opinion.
 It’s a quantification, not a qualification, which is a good mindset to get into.”
 Already, she’s planning for the future and thinking about how to create a closed-loop system on her farm, where livestock will help to replenish nutrients in the soil, and rainwater soaks will into the ground, instead of running off into the river.